iamnotnato/alx-pre_course/README.md

+<h4>Summary: </h4>
-#This is a project about understanding the fundamentals of git.
+This is a project about understanding the fundamentals of git.

 <h4>Languages Used</h4>
 <table>